Erpobdella punctata: Distribution and habitat

 Erpobdella punctata is a widespread species in North America.
 It occurs in Alaska, Canada, and much of the United States, as far south as Mexico.
 It occurs in both ponds and streams, and there is evidence of a notable migration upstream in the spring.
 However, there is a high level of mortality in some stream habitats which tend to run dry in summer.

 Ecology

 Unlike many leeches which are blood-suckers, E. punctata is a predator and scavenger.
 Among the invertebrates it eats are copepods, midges, earthworms and amphipods.
 This leech has been observed adhering to a salamander, thus being transported to a new location as well as benefiting from any food scraps discarded by the salamander.

-E. punctata is a hermaphrodite, and courtship involves two individuals stimulating each other by contact.
+Erpobdella punctata is a hermaphrodite, and courtship involves two individuals stimulating each other by contact.
 The eggs are normally laid in May when the water temperature begins to rise.
 About ten cocoons are laid by each individual, each cocoon containing about five eggs.
 The eggs hatch in three or four weeks.
 Many of the cocoons fall victim to predatory snails and other leeches.